a2stuff/a2d/res/notes/testplan.md

 * Configure a system with a Mockingboard and a Zip Chip, with acceleration enabled (MAME works).
 Launch DeskTop.
 Apple Menu > About This Apple II.
 Verify that the Mockingboard is detected.

-* Configure a device multiple drives connected to a Smartport controller on a higher slot, a single drive connected to a Smartport controller in a lower slot.
+* Configure multiple drives connected to a Smartport controller on a higher numbered slot, a single drive connected to a Smartport controller in a lower numbered slot.
 Launch DeskTop.
 Apple Menu > About This Apple II.
-Verify that the name on the lower slot doesn't have an extra character at the end.
+Verify that the name on the lower numbered slot doesn't have an extra character at the end.

 * Run on Laser 128.
 Launch DeskTop.
 Copy a file to Ram5.
 Apple Menu > About This Apple II, close it.
 Verify that the file is still present on Ram5.